 Ho’omaluia Fresh Water Lake

-Ho’omaluhia Fresh Water Lake (Kaneohe) Permit required.
+Ho’omaluhia Fresh Water Lake (Kaneohe) Free Use but permit required.
+My rate is $350.

-(I charge an additional $75 for the lake due to the hiking required.)
+(including an additional $75 for the lake due to the hiking required.)

 https://youtu.be/H4srgRerfHw